Books for Migrants provides LGBTQ migrants in detention a book of their choice every month.

 Freedom Behind Bars

 Since launching last November, Books for Migrants has sent books to detainees in Illinois, Wisconsin and Minnesota.
 Most detainees are asylum seekers.

 The program is being supported by a GoFundMe and Erl and Judd say they hope to eventually expand and get nonprofit status so they can apply for grants and aid.

 While making sure that detainees are allowed to receive and keep books is still sometimes difficult, Books for Migrants has been able to help people work around local restrictions to get books to their clients.
 Often that means having a new book sent directly from Amazon rather than sending a used book through the mail.

-While it’s not always easy navigating the complex immigration system, Erl says that the e-mails she receives from immigrant advocates with book requests keeps her going.
+While it’s not always easy navigating the complex immigration system, Erl says that the e-mails they receives from immigrant advocates with book requests keeps them going.